cutonbuminband/rcounting/README.md

 Currently, the main non-trivial functions get statistics for a single reddit thread, or for the "999" and "000" counts for many threads.

 ## Installation and usage
-You can clone the repository by typing `git clone https://github.com/cutonbuminband/counting_stats.git` in a terminal.
+You can clone the repository by: typing `git clone https://github.com/cutonbuminband/counting_stats.git` in a terminal.

 To install the dependencies, type `python3 -m pip -r requirements.txt`

-Finally, you need to get [oauth credentials for the reddit api](https://github.com/reddit-archive/reddit/wiki/OAuth2), and store them somewhere where praw can find them.

-Currently, this means creating a file called `praw.ini` in the repository with the following contents
+Finally, you need to get [oauth credentials for the reddit api](https://github.com/reddit-archive/reddit/wiki/OAuth2), and store them somewhere where the program knows about it.
+The easiest way is to create a file in called `praw.ini` in the directory with the following contents

 ```
 [stats_bot]
 client_id = 14CHARACTER_ID
 client_secret = 30CHARACTER_SECRET
-user_agent= cobibh/counting_stats/v1
+user_agent= PICK_SOMETHING_SENSIBLE
-ratelimit_seconds = 1
 username = USERNAME
 password = PASSWORD
 ```

+Alternatively, take a look at the instructions in `reddit_interface.py`.

 If you only intend to scrape public posts, and don't want to comment or access private posts, the `username` and `password` lines are unnecessary.

-The two main command line interfaces are `log_thread.py` and `validate.py` which (respectively) save a csv file of a thread and check if a thread conforms to a specific rule.
-Both scripts accept a `-h` or `--help` parameter explaining the usage.
+The main command line interfaces are `log_thread.py`, `validate.py` and `update_thread_directory.py` which will be described below.
+All scripts accept a `-h` or  `--help` parameter to explain the usage.

+### Thread Logging
+To log a thread, you need to find the reddit id of the last comment you want to log (typically the get, ending in 000).
+The `comment_id` is the last part of the url of of a comment, which is generally of the form `http://reddit.com/r/counting/comments/thread_id/thread_title/get_id`.

 For example, you can type `python3 log_thread.py e1slbz0` to log [this thread](https://www.reddit.com/r/counting/comments/8w151j/2171k_counting_thread/e1slbz0/), which ends with the count `2 172 000`.
-To log a different thread, you should supply a different `get_id` on the command line.
-The `get_id` is the last part of the url of a comment, which is of the form `http://reddit.com/r/counting/comments/thread_id/thread_title/get_id`

 You should see the following text being printed
 ```
 Logging reddit thread starting at e1slbz0 and moving towards the root
 e1slbz0